Though, I am still a Nadal fan:)

 Sabina, played by Lena Olin, is the opposite, showing the true essence of lightness.
 She’s a painter, loves mirrors and understands Thomas well.
 She loves Thomas but there’s no attachment of her towards him.
 When Franz leaves his family for her and shows up at her door, though she loves him, she ends up running away.
 Also she even leaves Thomas and Teresa as Teresa’s unrelenting love for Thomas and the pain form that could have become a burden for her.

 The movie stays open to multiple interpretations as weight and lightness are concerned.
 Kundera says, what happens but once, might as well not have happened at all.
 If we have only one life to live, we might as well not have lived at all, stating the insignificance of our decisions and so ultimately our life.
-This is lightness and burden simultaneously as decisions don’t matter they can’t cause suffering but yet on the whole make life insignificant, thereby causing misery.
+This is lightness and heaviness simultaneously, because if decisions don’t matter they can’t cause suffering, but yet on the whole this stance makes make life insignificant, thereby causing misery.

 I feel like reading the book again and I guess these characters will stay with me for a long time.